 A website overloaded with sections and tabs may force a user to leave the page if they do not have a clear motivation for achieving their goal.
 For example, university websites often have poor UX/UI.
 Regardless, students will always use them if they want to get into college.

-Professional agencies tend to build the product’s architecture by keeping in mind the unofficial rule of 3 clicks.
+Professional agencies tend to build the product’s architecture by keeping in mind the unofficial rule of 3 clicks, even when they do it in a lean or agile way.
 According to this rule, clients must get to their desired section in no more than three clicks.

 While this rule is not steadfast, it will make it easier to navigate the website or app and increase the chances of users finding the page they are looking for.
 This is when a site search solution will come in handy.
 Because depending on your website’s goals, you might want your clients, customers, or users to find whatever they’re looking for without struggles.